Registration of your freemover stay abroad in the Diploma Supplement

 - ATHENS

-- stays abroad scholarships of the Global & Alumni Office*
+- Stays funded by scholarships from the TUM Global & Alumni Office

 The entries of these stays will also only appear in your diploma supplement, if you have received an e-mail confirming this, before you request your diploma to be issued.
 Therefore please wait for this e-mail before requesting your diploma.

-Credits can also be recognized for self-organized stays abroad after consultation with your faculty.
+Credit recognition is also possible for self-organized stays abroad after consultation with the international coordinator of your degree program.

 Further informationen on the Diploma Supplement